PRANAV-SHILU/csbs-react-tutorial/README.md

 `Unmount - " When the component is removed from the DOM ". in useEffect return statement is used when unmount happens.`

+`Bootstrap - have to install react bootstrap first - npm install react-bootstrap bootstrap - see documentation at react bootstrap website.`

+`useRef gives you current object so always use ref.current. not ref.`

 ```
 1) What is a controlled component?
 => A controlled component is a component in which the form input field values are controlled by React state.